lingpy/grsn/README.md

 ['kʰ', 'a', 'tsʰ', '«column--IPA-not-found»']
 ```

-Not that in our example above, the conversion for `"ə"` fails, since the grapheme was not defined when manipulating the orthography profile.
+Not that in our example above, the conversion for `"ə"` fails, since the segment was not defined when manipulating the conversion table.
 As a result, the conversion explicitly points to the problem in the output.